msm8916-mainline/lk2nd/README.md

 - `fastboot flash:raw boot lk2nd.img`
 - `fastboot boot lk2nd.img`, then `fastboot flash lk2nd lk2nd.img`
+### ONLY FOR SM-A700H:
+1. You need to flash the image in recovery.
+2. Then restart the phone.
+If it is stock boot.img in device,then it may loop the menu after selecting "start" in menu.
+It is normal,don't panic.
+3. Connect your phone to PC/Laptop and get your stock boot.img and then write this while device is on menu:
+-`fastboot flash boot stock_boot.img`
+After this,you should be able to reboot into Android and keep the lk2nd.
 ## Usage
 lk2nd provides the standard Android fastboot protocol for flashing/booting Android boot images.